Work with Your Own Data¶

 - Orient View: Adjust the map perspective (rotation, flip).

-In-Depth Analysis:
+- In-Depth Analysis:

-- Explore factors: Identify spatial patterns by examining factor layers, their distributions, marker genes, and UMAP embeddings.
+- Explore Factors: Identify spatial patterns by examining factor layers, their distributions, marker genes, and UMAP embeddings.

 - Create ROIs: Define regions of interest (ROIs) to investigate specific biological features.